 - Move the switch next to Use Column INSERTS towards right position to dump the data in the form of INSERT statements and include explicit column names.
 Please note: this may make restoration from backup slow. - Move the switch next to Load via partition root towards right position, so when dumping a COPY or INSERT statement for a partitioned table, target the root of the partitioning hierarchy which contains it rather than the partition itself.
 Note: This option is visible only for database server greater than or equal to 11. - Move the switch next to Enable row security towards right position to set row\security to on instead, allowing the user to dump the parts of the contents of the table that they have access to.
-This option is relevant only when dumping the contents of a table which has row security. - Move the switch next to With OIDs towards right position to include object identifiers as part of the table data for each table. - Use the Table and Children field to dump the tables and any partitions or inheritance child tables of the tables matching the table pattern.
-Multiple patterns can be given separated by space.
-Note: This option is visible only for database server greater than or equal to 16. - Use the Exclude table field to not dump the tables matching the table pattern.
-Multiple patterns can be given separated by space. - Use the Exclude table data field to not dump data for any tables matching the table pattern.
-Multiple patterns can be given separated by spaces. - Use the Exclude table and children field to not dump the tables and any partitions or inheritance child tables of the tables matching the table pattern.
-Multiple patterns can be given separated by space.
-Note: This option is visible only for database server greater than or equal to 16.

-• Use the Exclude table data and children field to not dump data for the tables and any partitions or inheritance child tables of the tables matching the table pattern.
-Multiple patterns can be given separated by space.
+This option is relevant only when dumping the contents of a table which has row security. - Use the Include table(s) and Children field to dump the tables and any partitions or inheritance child tables of the tables matching the pattern.
+Note: This option is visible only for database server greater than or equal to 16. - The Exclude patterns field is utilized to exclude patterns in the following manner: - Use the Table(s) field to not dump the tables matching the pattern.
+Multiple patterns can be given separated by space. - Use the Table(s) data field to not dump data for any tables matching the pattern.
+Multiple patterns can be given separated by spaces. - Use the Table(s) and children field to not dump the tables and any partitions or inheritance child tables of the tables matching the pattern.
+Note: This option is visible only for database server greater than or equal to 16. - Use the Table(s) data and children field to not dump data for the tables and any partitions or inheritance child tables of the tables matching the table pattern.
 Note: This option is visible only for database server greater than or equal to 16.